ibbles/StrictAliasing/README.md

 ![Performance graph](blocked_reorder.svg "Blocked reorder performance graph")

-It is clear that the two `memcpy` versions are the performance winners, and that `memcpy` has the same performance regaredless of whether the binary is built with strict aliasing or not.
+It is clear that the two `memcpy` versions are the performance winners, and that `memcpy` has the same performance regardless of whether the binary is built with strict aliasing or not.
 I see two possible reasons for the independence on strict aliasing in memcpy.
 One is that `memcpy` operates on raw memory and isn't bound by the strict aliasing rules at all.
 In fact, using `memcpy` is one of the